irahulcse/Mortage_Payment_1_Beta/README.md

 ![Image](images/rovers.jpg)
-# Bottom_Sheets_UI_Flutter :boom:
+# Mortage_Payment_App :boom:

-Created Telegram User Interface in Flutter using the **widgets** like ListTile, ListView and different builders like the ListView Builder Seperator and also used the other widgets like CircleAvator, Text widgets for UI etc.
+In this App, I had learnt about how to keep the minimalistic design and change the overall colour and design, which can be further used for the good UI concepts.

+### Using of the App:

+The App can be used for finding the interest rate about a particular Principal on the given Interest Rate and given time period.

 ### Show some love :heart: and star the repo to support the project